GustavoVargass/GustavoVargass/README.md

 ## 🐉 Curiosities
 - 🎮 **CEO of AXK** – I lead *AXK*, an inclusive and competitive eSports organization.
 - 🔥 **Mascot** – Our symbol is a powerful dragon, representing strength, strategy, and resilience in gaming.
+- 🚀 **Motto** - Rule the Skies
 - 🏆 **Competitive Scene** – We strive to build a strong team culture, promoting growth and excellence in eSports.

 ## 🌎 Languages